MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-8.md

 ### Interactive authentication is needed

- When signing in with password authentication, you will see error message "...Interactive authentication is needed..." if your organization requires multi-factor authentication.
+ When signing in with password authentication, error message "...Interactive authentication is needed..." occurs if your organization requires multifactor authentication.
 Switch to certificate-based authentication, or consider using [managed identities](/azure/active-directory/managed-identities-azure-resources/overview).

 ## See also